toskumar/blog/micro/aws/machine-learning/DataCollection.md

 # Streaming Data Collection

 ### __Kinesis Family__
-__Kinesis Data Streams__ : enables you to build custom applications that process or analyze streaming data for specialized needs
+__Kinesis Data Streams__ : enables you to build custom applications that process or analyze large streaming data for specialized needs
   * Data producers(sensors, application logs) -> Kinesis Streams (Shard1,Shard2, ...) -> Data Consumers(EC2, EMR, Lambda, Kinesis Data Analytics) -> Storage and Analyzation (S3, DynamoDB, Redshift).
   * Kinesis streams transfer or load or streams data.
 Shard is a container to hold data.
 Data consumers like lambda is used process and store the data into s3.
   * Each Shard consists of sequence of records, ingested at 1000 records per second.
 Default limit is 500 Shard can be incresed to unlimited.
 A record consist of partition key, sequence number and payload upto 1MB, data can be stored upto 24 hours and extended to 7 days.